Rasyidannas/Bash-VIM_Summary/Bash.md

    - Examples: `p="$(ping -c 1 8.8.8.8)"`, `users="`cut -d: f1 /etc/passwd`"`
 5. Arithmetic expansion, It's used to perform mathematical computation.
    - Examples: `a=$((2**10))`, `b=$((10*5/2))`, `let y=2**2`, `echo 2*7 | bc`, `echo "scale2;11/4" | bc`
-6. Process substitution
+6. Process substitution, It means to reference the output of a process as a file.
+   - Examples: `<(ls)`
 7. Word splitting
 8. Filename expansion (Globbing)

 > note
-> Bash doesn't support asynchronous programming, but you can use **Bakground Processes** is running a command in the background by appending an & to the end of the command.
+> Bash doesn't support asynchronous programming, but you can use **Bakground Processes** is running a command in the background by appending an `&` to the end of the command.
 This allows your script to continue executing subsequent commands without waiting for the background command to finish.